Elementary School Teacher

 How You Could Become an Elementary School Teacher

-State teaching requirements do vary.
-Most require at least a bachelor's degree in education and a semester-long experience student teaching.
-Classes could focus on lesson planning in the major subject areas, as well as working with special-needs students, and understanding the psychological development and intrinsic needs of children.
-Often, the student teaching component can help to provide the teacher with that extra understanding that can be a benefit teaching in the classroom.
+State teaching requirements for this career can vary.
+Most states require at least a bachelor's degree in education and at least a semester's worth of student teaching.
+It is important to be well-educated in order to understand aspects of teaching such as lesson planning in the major subject areas, working with special-needs students, and understanding the psychological development and intrinsic needs of children.
 Students may also need to complete other requirements to be able to apply for and obtain a state teaching license.
 A background check may also be necessary.
 Some teacher education programs are now available online or partially online, but an in-person presence is still necessitated for student teaching.

 Private schools sometimes require only a bachelor's degree in education but no certificate, but all states require a license to be able to teach in a public school.
 After a student has received a bachelor's degree and their license, they may need to work on completing a master's degree -- these requirements vary by state.
-The state department of education and/or your teaching education school should be able to provide you with more details.
+Your state's department of education and your teaching education school should both have more details for you if you ask.

 An elementary school teacher's salary, according to 2010 Bureau of Labor Statistics (BLS) data, ranges from less than $31,720 to more than $76,490.
 The median annual wage was $51,660.
 The cost of living and economic health of a school district affect wages, as do your years of experience and advanced degrees.
 BLS statistics say projected job growth from 2010 to 2020 is 17 percent −about the average for all occupations.